danielsobrado/CCDAK-Exam-Questions/Producer/Questions2.md

 - `1`: The leader writes the message to its local log and responds without waiting for acknowledgment from the followers.
 This provides better durability than `acks=0` but still has the risk of message loss if the leader fails before the followers have replicated the message.
 - `all` or `-1`: The leader waits for the full set of in-sync replicas (ISR) to acknowledge the message before responding to the producer.
 This provides the highest level of durability and ensures that the message is committed by all in-sync replicas before the write is considered successful.

-By setting `acks` to `all`, you can ensure that a write is considered successful only when it has been acknowledged by all in-sync replicas, providing the highest level of durability.
+- B. setting `acks` to `all`, you can ensure that a write is considered successful only when it has been acknowledged by all in-sync replicas, providing the highest level of durability.
 However, this also introduces additional latency as the producer waits for all acknowledgments.

 The choice of the `acks` value depends on the specific requirements of your application regarding durability, latency, and throughput.